The Hengifoss Hike, East Iceland

 • Difficulty: Easy to medium, depending on fitness.
 The elevation gain is not much, less than 300m.
 The trail does not present any particular challenges, such as exposed or steep areas.

-• Tip: Another little-known but fascinating hike nearby is the so-called “Waterfall Circle“.
-I have not been there yet, but I plan to hike this trail soon.
-So if you are looking for hikes in this area, you should definitely consider including the waterfall circle in your itinerary.
+• Tip: Another little-known but fascinating hike nearby is the so-called “Waterfall Circle Hike“.
+It is an amazing hike full of stunning waterfalls.
+So if you are looking for more hikes in this area, you should definitely consider including the waterfall circle in your itinerary.

 Distance Ascent Duration